 Green travel is not a new thing in the Philippines.
 Since 1992, ‘ecotourism’ or sustainable tourism development, has been a focus of the Philippines Department of Tourism.

 Bohol, the tenth largest island in the Philippines offers diverse attractions of ecology, history, culture, and many natural heritage sites.
-Known for its Chocolate Hills, Philippine Tarsiers and cozy white sand beaches, Bohol has long been a favorite tourist spot in the Philippines, not only to foreign travelers but also local ones.
+Known for its Chocolate Hills, Philippine Tarsiers, and cozy white sand beaches, Bohol has long been a favorite tourist spot in the Philippines, not only for foreign travelers but also for local ones.
 Located centrally within the Philippines it is accessible from all major transport hubs, by air or by boat.

 Aviation has a difficult relationship with sustainability; it generates nearly as much carbon dioxide in a year as the total population of Africa.
 Visitors to Bohol from closer destinations may want to consider one of the many ferry services available.
 Unfortunately, visitors from further afield often cannot avoid flying.
 You can offset your carbon emissions, either through your flight or tour operator or directly through organizations like Carbon Neutral, and contribute to a sustainable environmental project.